Book Collecting Guides

 August Derleth

-August Derleth – First Edition Identification Guide
+August Derleth – First Editions Identification Guide

 Note: This list only includes works published prior to 1977.